mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 DMXValue<div id="attrtype-dmxvalue"/>| Uint/n for ByteMirroring values <br/>Uint/ns for ByteShifting values |Special type to define DMX value where n is the byte count.
 The byte count can be individually specified without depending on the resolution of the DMX Channel.<br/> By default byte mirroring is used for the conversion.
 So 255/1 in a 16 bit channel will result in 65535.<br/>You can use the byte shifting operator to use byte shifting for the conversion.
 So 255/1s in a 16 bit channel will result in 65280.
 GUID<div id="attrtype-guid"/> | XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX | Unique ID corresponding to RFC 4122: X–1 digit in hexadecimal notation.
 Example: “308EA87D-7164-42DE-8106-A6D273F57A51”.
 Resource<div id="attrtype-resource"/> | String|File name of the resource file without extension and without subfolder.
-Pixel<div id="attrtype-pixel"/> | Pixel| 	Integer value represeting one Pixel inside a MediaFile.
+Pixel<div id="attrtype-pixel"/> | Pixel| 	Integer value representing one Pixel inside a MediaFile.
 Pixel count starts with zero in the top left corner.

 The first XML node is always the XML description node: `<?xml version="1.0" encoding="UTF-8"?>`